Damon Fox (writer)

-Damon Fox (born May 17, 1966) is an American writer.
+Damon Fox (born May 17, 1966) is an American writer and producer.

 His works as a screenwriter include Traces of Death (1993) and Traces of Death II (1994).

-Early life

-Fox was born in Phoenix, Arizona in 1966.
-He claims to have written and directed plays during childhood.
-In High School, he wrote and directed original plays.

 Career

 During the 1990s, Fox formed Foxx Entertainment Enterprises Inc. With this production company, he created, scripted and narrated the shockumentary films Traces of Death I and II.

+In the 1980s, he formed the power-metal band Stormtrooper and only produced one EP, Armies of the Night.